When You Know It’s Harmful… But Still Can’t Leave

 Part of you wants distance.

 Another part of you feels pulled back toward the same person who caused the pain.
-That push and pull can feel deeply confusing.
-It can also feel embarrassing.
+That push-and-pull feels deeply confusing.
+It also feels embarrassing.
 Many people quietly ask themselves why clarity doesn’t automatically lead to freedom.

 The truth is this: what you’re experiencing is extremely common among survivors of narcissistic abuse.
 The trauma bond formed in these relationships reaches far deeper than simple attachment.
 It affects your nervous system and the emotional parts of your brain.
 It impacts the parts of you that once hoped love would be enough.